redox-os/website/content/news/this-month-250930.md

 ## Expanded Redoxer

-Wildan Mubarok improved the Redoxer Docker container to use local packages inside the container instead of downloading new one each time it runs, important for CI to avoid random errors caused by new packages.
+Wildan Mubarok improved the Redoxer Docker container to use local packages inside the container instead of downloading a new one each time it runs, which is important for the CI to avoid random errors caused by new packages.

 Wildan Mubarok expanded Redoxer to allow Rust programs using C libraries compiled to Redox to work.